 Context

-Agriculture is a critical sector within the global economy, particularly in LMICs.
-According to World Bank data, agriculture accounted for 15.5% of GDP in LMICs, employing over half the labor force in these countries.
+Agriculture is a critical sector within the global economy, particularly in low- and middle-income countries.
+According to World Bank data, agriculture accounted for 15.5% of GDP in low- and middle-income countries, employing over half the labor force.
+Agriculture is also an effective tool to help achieve zero hunger, SDG #2.
+Investment in the agricultural sector helps build resilience within the sector, reduces poverty and hunger, and promotes inclusive economic growth.

-The agriculture sector faces interconnected challenges, from skyrocketing costs of fertilizer due to the war in Ukraine, to unsustainable practices such as the overuse of fertilizers and pesticides, monoculture farming, and soil erosion.
-Moreover, these challenges are compounded by climate change, particularly in LICs and LMICs, which are disproportionately impacted by climate-related damages.
-Altogether, these risks to the agriculture sector contribute to global food insecurity and acute poverty.
+The agricultural sector faces interconnected challenges, from skyrocketing costs of fertilizer due to the war in Ukraine to unsustainable practices such as the overuse of fertilizers and pesticides, monoculture farming, and soil erosion.
+Moreover, these challenges are compounded by climate change, particularly in low- and middle-income countries, which are disproportionately impacted by climate-related damages.
+These risks to the agriculture sector contribute to global food insecurity and acute poverty.

-In 2021, agriculture ODA funding totaled US$9.9 billion, and agriculture ODA has comprised between 5% and 6% of total ODA from 2017-2021.
-With mounting risks on the agriculture sector and its sensitivity to the climate crisis, increased and debt-conscious donor funding is essential for achieving the SDGs, protecting livelihoods, improving food security, and building resilience to climate change.
+In 2022, agricultural ODA funding totaled US$15 billion.
+With mounting risks on the agricultural sector and its sensitivity to the climate crisis, increased and debt-conscious donor funding is essential for achieving the SDGs, protecting livelihoods, improving food security, and building resilience to climate change.

 Funding trends

-After peaking at US$10.8 billion in 2020, agriculture ODA fell to US$9.9 billion in 2021.
-Similarly, donor’s prioritization of agriculture as a share of total ODA decreased from 6% in 2020 to 5% in 2021.
-However, this decrease could be related to reprioritized donor spending during the COVID-19 pandemic.
+After peaking in 2020, agricultural ODA fell in 2021 before recovering in 2022.
+The de-prioritization of agriculture as a share of total ODA in 2021 could be related to reallocated donor spending during the COVID-19 pandemic.

 Top donors